 We collect data in two ways, passively (from your point of view) by monitoring your activities on our website and actively where you give us information.
 In both circumstances, this information is made accessible and stored by our website provider Wix.com.

-When we start to release our games through our game system, and apps in our game system and Family Zone, these may be independently hosted.
+When we start to release our thinking and creativity applications and systems, and our customer zones, these may be independently hosted.
 The likelihood is that these products will be designed by third parties to our design, be run on infrastructure provided by third parties, and will record information stored in databases sitting in “the cloud”.
-The data will be encrypted as appropriate in order to protect your details.
+Your data will be encrypted as appropriate in order to protect your details.
 We will update this privacy and data protection policy document to reflect this extension to our activities and will also link to the policies of our various service providers.
 Furthermore, we would aim to structure our data to make it straightforward to remove details that identify you as you, and so delete, or at worst anonymise, any data relating to you, in however obscure a manner, on demand.

 5.2 Collecting Data Through Your Use of Our Website and Apps